 - Our Gift Box dimensions are 5" long x 5" wide x 6" tall.
 The gift tag is 3" x 2 1/4".
 This can contain three 1oz bags.

-We hope that you will join us this holiday season, and give the gift of tea.
+We hope that you will join us each holiday season, and give the gift of tea.
 Whether you select a bundle for a friend, or our 1oz bags for stocking stuffers, enjoy!

 A Note from Luce